As reported in the Milwaukee Business News:

 These purchases are different than some of our value-add strategies that we have employed, but demonstrate our faith in Wisconsin,

-said Frank Crivello, executive vice president of Phoenix Investors.
+said Frank Crivello, Chairman & Founder of Phoenix Investors.

 The acquisitions come on the heels of closings in Dayton, Ohio and Tennessee, Crivello said.